This page provides information on the Occlusion or Dirt Map.

 Different angle between rays distribution

-These parameters bias the normals so that the dirt effect is forced to some of the axes.
+These parameters will bias the normals so that the dirt effect is forced to some of the axis(es).

 Example: Ignore for GI